 If you’re ever bitten or stung by a snake, spider, bee, or scorpion, the leaves of plantain could be what saves your life or at least reduces the pain that you feel.

-Crush the leaves and mix them with a little water to form a paste-like substance.
+Crush the leaves and mix them with a little water to form a paste.
 Apply it directly to where you were bitten or stung.
 You should feel relief within seconds.

 As an alternative, you can also turn it into oil.
 Take some dried leaves and place them in a jar.
 Add any vegetable oil you have, and allow the combination to sit in the sun for at least two weeks.